Stefanuk12/ROBLOX-Audio-Scheduler/README.md

 ## Running the program

-Just run the following command in cmd/terminal in order, preferably as admin/root.
-It will install all of the necessary dependencies
+Just run the following command in cmd/terminal in order, preferably as admin/root, **while cd'd into the correct directory (where you installed the repo)**.
 ```bash
 ts-node src/index.ts
 ```